A-Momin/noteshub/nts/notes_web_developement.md

         - Tasks selected during the Sprint Planning session for the current sprint.
         - Represents work that the team commits to completing in the sprint.

+    - **Ready**: The 'Ready' column on a Scrum Sprint board is typically used to indicate work items (e.g., user stories, tasks, or bugs) that are fully prepared and ready to be picked up by the team for development or the next phase of the sprint.
+It serves as a staging area for items that meet all necessary criteria for the team to start working on them.

     - **In Progress**: